rahulsharmadev-community/jars/README.md

             child: const FlutterLogo(
                 size: 100, style: FlutterLogoStyle.horizontal),
           ),
-          JMarquee(
+          Marquee(
             maxHeight: 50,
             blankSpace: 50,
             child: JTextPlus(
-                '<r>JMarquee</r> is a flutter widget that scrolls widget infinitely.',
+                '<r>Marquee</r> is a flutter widget that scrolls widget infinitely.',
                 jTextStyles: [JTextStyle('r', color: Colors.red)]),
           )
 ```

-# RToast & RSnackBar
+# JToast & JSnackBar

-With RSnackBar and RToast it is now easier than ever to show a little notification to the user.
+With JSnackBar and JToast it is now easier than ever to show a little notification to the user.
 It may appear on the screen in any direction, including the top, bottom, center, and so on.

-- In the true sense of RToast & RSnackBar, you can call it whenever you need it, without any restrictions!
+- In the true sense of JToast & JSnackBar, you can call it whenever you need it, without any restrictions!
-- Feature-rich, support for displaying notifications, text, loading, attachments, etc. RToast & RSnackBar
+- Feature-rich, support for displaying notifications, text, loading, attachments, etc. JToast & JSnackBar
-- Support for popping up various custom RToasts & RSnackBars, or you can pop up any Widget as long as it meets the requirements of the flutter code.
+- Support for popping up various custom JToasts & JSnackBars, or you can pop up any Widget as long as it meets the requirements of the flutter code.
 - API is simple and easy to use
 - Pure flutter implementation